Lornatang/SRGAN-PyTorch/README.md

   --start-gan-epoch N   Manual gan epoch number (useful on restarts).
 (Default: 0) -b N, --batch-size N  Mini-batch size (default: 16), this is the total batch size of all GPUs on the current node when using Data Parallel or Distributed Data Parallel.
   --sampler-frequency N
                         If there are many datasets, this method can be used to increase the number of epochs.
-(Default:1) --psnr-lr PSNR_LR     Learning rate for psnr-oral.
+(Default: 1) --psnr-lr PSNR_LR     Learning rate for psnr-oral.
 (Default: 0.0001) --gan-lr GAN_LR       Learning rate for gan-oral. (default: 0.0001) --image-size IMAGE_SIZE
                         Image size of high resolution image.
-(Default: 96) --upscale-factor {2,4,8}
-                        Low to high resolution scaling factor.
-Optional: [2, 4, 8] (Default: 4)
-  --model-path PATH     Path to latest checkpoint for model.
+(Default: 96) --upscale-factor {4}  Low to high resolution scaling factor.
+Optional: [4].
+(Default: 4) --model-path PATH     Path to latest checkpoint for model.
-  --resume_psnr PATH    Path to latest psnr-oral checkpoint.
+  --resume-psnr PATH    Path to latest psnr-oral checkpoint.
-  --resume_d PATH       Path to latest -oral checkpoint.
+  --resume-d PATH       Path to latest -oral checkpoint.
-  --resume_g PATH       Path to latest psnr-oral checkpoint.
+  --resume-g PATH       Path to latest psnr-oral checkpoint.
   --pretrained          Use pre-trained model.
   --world-size WORLD_SIZE
                         Number of nodes for distributed training.